Smart Choices and the Selection Monad: Introduction

 In sum, we regard the main contributions of this paper as being (1): the connection between programming languages with decision-making abstractions and the selection monad, and (2): the definition and study of operational and denotational semantics for those languages, and the establishment of adequacy and full abstraction theorems for them.
 The adequacy theorems show that global operationally-defined optimizations can be characterized compositionally using a semantics based on the selection monad.

 As described above, the selection operational semantics and the denotational semantics with the ${\argmax}$ selection function both rely on maximizing rewards.
 In many cases, optimal solutions are expensive.
-Even in the case of {\tt binsearch}, an optimal solution that immediately picks {\tt m} such that {\tt a[m]} equals {\tt x} (without ever recursing) seems unrealistic.
+Even in the case of \texttt{binsearch}, an optimal solution that, without ever recursing, immediately picks \texttt{m} such that \texttt{a[m]} equals \texttt{x} seems unrealistic.
 For efficiency, the optimization may be approximate and data-driven.
 In particular, as an alternative to the use of maximization in the selection operational semantics, we may sometimes be able to make the choices with contextual-bandit techniques, as in~\cite[Section 4.2]{smartchoices}.
-In the denotational semantics, assuming that $\R$ is the type of real numbers, we may use other selection functions instead of ${\argmax}$.
-(The use of ${\argmax}$ is convenient, but our approach does not require it.)
+In the denotational semantics, with $\R$ the type of real numbers, we may use other selection functions than ${\argmax}$.
+(Using ${\argmax}$ is convenient, but our approach does not require it.)
 For example, instead of computing ${\argmax}(f)$, we may approximate $f$ by a differentiable function over the real numbers, represented by a neural network with learned parameters, and then find a local maximum of this approximation by gradient ascent.
 We have explored such approximations only informally so far; Section~\ref{conclusion} briefly mentions aspects of this and other subjects for further work.
-This paper is a full version of~\cite{AP21}.